ITP-xStory/p5js-shaders/docs/how-to-write-a-shader.md

 All shaders must have a void main() function.
 This is where the program starts.
 Remember that everything in here is run for each pixel on the canvas!
-So you need to adjust your thinking to think about coding for just one pixel at a time!
+So you need to adjust your thinking, and think about coding for just one pixel at a time!

 For shaders in p5, there is something weird that needs to happen in the main() function.
 We need to scale the attribute aPosition before it can be passed to the .frag file.
 This might be a bug that is resolved in a later version.
 But for now we can get around it by simply scaling all pixels positions.

 First we copy the position data into a vec4 (vector 4), meaning we will now have the following numbers in there (x,y,z,w).
-We will put in 1.0 as the w parameter (when w = 1.0 the vector is treated as a position, when w = 0.0 the vector is treated as a direction, this is standard vector math ---------------------->>>> LINK to mathisfun).
+We will put in 1.0 as the w parameter (when w = 1.0 the vector is treated as a position, when w = 0.0 the vector is treated as a direction, this is standard vector math).

 Then we scale the pixel position by two, and move it to the center of the screen.
 If we don't do this, it will appear with its bottom left corner in the center of the sketch.
-These numbers won't make any sense right now, but they will after you read the [Important shader concepts](https://itp-xstory.github.io/p5js-shaders/#/./docs/important-concepts).
+These numbers might not make any sense right now, but they will after you read the [Important shader concepts](https://itp-xstory.github.io/p5js-shaders/#/./docs/important-concepts).

 ```glsl
 positionVec4.xy = positionVec4.xy * 2.0 - 1.0;

 ```

-Finally, the vertex shader *requires* there to be a vec4 output called **gl_Position**.
-This sends the position information on to the fragment shader file.
-This is done automatically.
-This must be the final line of your .vert file.
-So let's set it equal to the scaled calculation we made gl_Position = positionVec4.

 *This position calculation always needs to be there, whether we choose to use it in the .frag file or not.*

+Finally, the vertex shader requires there to be a vec4 output called **gl_Position**.
+This automatically sends the position information on to the fragment shader file.
+It is good form to put this as the final line of your .vert file.
+So let's set it equal to the scaled calculation we made: gl_Position = positionVec4.

 ```glsl